It’s no secret that Greece is an incredibly popular tourist destination. But what are the opportunities for people looking to move there permanently?

 - At least 12 months of bank statements

 Standard bank accounts are needed to become a Greek tax resident and will come with a debit card for payments.

 An alternative is to open an international bank account with a company like Barclays.
-Doing so can make sense if you’re planning on splitting money between countries, but you’ll still need a specifically Greek account for things like paying tax and purchasing property.
+Doing so can make sense if you’re planning on splitting money between countries, but you’ll still need a specifically Greek account for things like paying taxes and purchasing property.

 Healthcare and health insurance in Greece

-It’s fairly standard for expats to switch on to a local private health insurance plan once their residency is confirmed.
+It’s fairly standard for expats to switch to a local private health insurance plan once their residency is confirmed.
 You can expect to pay upwards of €130 per person per year, but this will depend on your age and any existing health conditions.

 If you’re retiring to Greece, you should take healthcare into consideration.
-For example, you’ll have much better facilities (both public and private) in urban areas, so if you already have health issues this can be an important factor.
+For example, you’ll have much better facilities (both public and private) in urban areas, so if you already have health issues, this can be an important factor.
 Specifically, you’ll need to live near a hospital if you want a full range of services available.

-To register with a doctor in Greece you’ll need to complete a form with your insurance information (if applicable), your personal details, and your tax information.
-Once completed, you’ll be given a list of local available doctors.
+To register with a doctor in Greece, you’ll need to complete a form with your insurance information (if applicable), your personal details, and your tax information.
+Once completed, you’ll be given a list of available local doctors.
 You simply make your choice and proceed from there.

 Where are the best places to live in Greece?